natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

 where:

 + :math:`AWC(x)` is the volumetric (mm) plant available water content.
 The soil texture and effective rooting depth define :math:`AWC(x)`, which establishes the amount of water that can be held and released in the soil for use by a plant.
-It is estimated as the product of the plant available water capacity and the minimum of root restricting layer depth and vegetation rooting depth:
+It is estimated as the product of the plant available water capacity (PAWC) and the minimum of root restricting layer depth and vegetation rooting depth:

 	.. math:: AWC(x)= Min(Rest.layer.depth, root.depth)\cdot PAWC